scottyTwoskip/FirstGame/README.md

 Problems:

-I encountered some difficulty going back into the code to to create the scoreboard.
-Had to relearn some bits to make sure the modifications saved.
+-I encountered some difficulty going back into the code to to create the scoreboard.
+Had to relearn some bits to make sure the modifications to scoreboard saved.
+-I had difficulty comprehending some of the function codes until playing with it.

 Instructions:

 (-No installation required.)

-1. x starts first by clicking in one of the 9 cells.
+1. X starts first by clicking in one of the 9 cells.
--(whoever goes first is x)
+-(Whoever goes first is x)
-2. o goes 2nd always and an o will appear when it is clicked.
+2. O goes 2nd always and an o will appear when it is clicked.
-3. first to get three cells in a row or in a line wins.
+3. First to get three cells in a row or in a line wins.
-4. the scoreboard tracks games until paged is refreshed.
+4. The scoreboard tracks games until paged is refreshed.

 Credit:

-brocode tic tac toe guide link here: https://www.youtube.com/watch?v=AnmwHjpEhtA
+3. Brocode tic tac toe guide link here: https://www.youtube.com/watch?v=AnmwHjpEhtA

-samurai background photo source: https://www.deviantart.com/tennsoccerdr/art/Japanese-Samurai-Wallpaper-165998554
+2. Samurai background photo source: https://www.deviantart.com/tennsoccerdr/art/Japanese-Samurai-Wallpaper-165998554